 Even though they're decades away from retirement, most investors get excited when stock prices rise (and panic when they fall).
 Buffett points out that this is the equivalent of rejoicing because they're paying more for hamburgers, which doesn't make any sense: “Only those who will [sell] in the near future should be happy at seeing stocks rise.”
 He's driving home the age-old wisdom to buy low and sell high.

 Doing this can be tough.
 For one thing, it goes against your gut.
-When stocks have fallen, the last thing you want to do is buy more.
+During a stock market crash, the last thing you want to do is buy more.
 Besides, how do you know the market is near its peak or its bottom?
 The truth is you don't.
 The best solution is to make regular, planned investments — no matter whether the market is high or low.

 Meanwhile, ignore the financial news.

 No News is Good News